obscuren/mutan/README.md

 This is the Mutan 2.0 branch.

 Mutan is a C-Like language for the Ethereum project.
-Mutan supports a full, statically typed higher level language that compiles to native Ethereum Assembler.
+Mutan supports a full, dynamic higher level language that compiles to native Ethereum Assembler.
 The language definition and documentation can be found on [go-ethereum wiki](https://github.com/ethereum/go-ethereum/wiki/Mutan).